Foreword

 Strengthen and expand safe pathways to protection, including resettlement

 Pathways to international protection are becoming increasingly difficult to access and migration routes increasingly dangerous and deadly, as evidenced by continuing and rising deaths in the Mediterranean.
-State initiatives to ensure greater access and safer routes must prioritize peoples’ needs without being limited and exclusionary, or undermining responsibility sharing and weaking protection outcomes.
-To reverse this trend, DRC calls on States to:
+State initiatives to ensure greater access and safer routes must prioritise peoples’ needs without being limited and exclusionary, or undermining responsibility sharing and weaking protection outcomes.
+To reverse this trend, DRC calls on states to:

-Promote and expand the use of the existing UNHCR resettlement programmes ensuring durable solutions for refugees living under precarious conditions.
+- Promote and expand the use of existing UNHCR resettlement programmes ensuring durable solutions for refugees living under precarious conditions.

 -